 A1 Introduction to the Old Testament looks at a general knowledge of the content and background of the Old Testament and also gives the opportunity to study in some detail specific texts, one from the law and one from the prophets.
-A2 Introduction to the New Testament looks at a general knowledge of the content and background of the New Testament and also gives the opportunity to study in some detail specific texts, one from a synoptic Gospel and one from elsewhere in the New Testament.
-A3 The History of the Church offers a general introduction of the history of the church and a more detailed understanding of one of the following periods: (a) 1st to 5th Centuries; (b) 15th and 16th Centuries; (c) 17th and 18th Centuries.
+A2 Introduction to the New Testament looks at a general knowledge of the content and background of the New Testament and also gives the opportunity to study in some detail specific texts, one from a synoptic Gospel and one from elsewhere in the New Testament THE STATE OF STATE OF THE STATE A3 The History of the Church offers a general introduction of the history of the church and a more detailed understanding of one of the following (a) the Patristic foundations; (b) the Reformation; (c) the development of Dissent.
 A4 Introduction to Christian Doctrine offers a general introduction to Christian doctrine with a particular focus on the person and work of Jesus Christ, explored both by looking at significant documents from the past, such as creeds, but also contemporary expressions of doctrine in prayers, literature and film.
-A5 Contemporary Mission and Culture offers a general understanding of the nature of mission and of cultural developments, especially in the Western world, together with the tools to reflect critically on the church's engagement with contemporary culture.
-A6 Introduction to Spirituality offers an introduction to the nature of spirituality, including both significant traditions of spirituality in church history and the recent interest and research into spirituality in its widest sense.

-A7 Introduction to Ministry and Worship offers an introduction to the whole nature of ministry including the tools to develop theological reflection on your experience and practice, and also a specific focus on the worship and preaching.
-A8 Introduction to the Study of Religion offers an introduction to the methodologies of the study of religion, including looking at one or more of the significant world religions and philosophical systems, together with exploring issues in interfaith dialogue.
-A9 Introduction to Christian Faith and Philosophy explores the relationship and influence between philosophy, especially the Western philosophical tradition, and Christian faith including the major questions addressed by philosophers of religion.
-A10 Introduction to Christian Faith and Science offers an introduction to some of the historical and contemporary positions concerning the relationship of science to Christian faith, and explores the dialogue between Science and Christian faith in areas such as cosmology, modern biology and genetics, ecology and bioethics.
-A11 Elementary Biblical Hebrew offers an introduction to the grammar, syntax, and vocabulary of biblical Hebrew, together with the exploration of some short set texts in Hebrew.
-A12 Elementary Biblical Greek offers an introduction to the grammar, syntax, and vocabulary of New Testament Greek together with the exploration of some short set texts in Greek.
+A5 Christianity and the Contemporary World offers a general understanding of modern western culture, including its multi-faith aspect.
+It then explores the nature of mission and offers tools to reflect critically on the church's engagement with contemporary culture and to dialogue with other faiths.
+A6 Introduction to Ministry and Worship offers an introduction to the whole nature of ministry including the tools to develop theological reflection on your experience and practice, and also a specific focus on the worship and preaching.
+Alongside this it offers the opportunity to explore how this is rooted in spirituality and personal spiritual development.
+A7 Introduction to Christian Faith and Philosophy explores the relationship and influence between philosophy, especially the Western philosophical tradition, and Christian faith including the major questions addressed by philosophers of religion.
+A8 Introduction to Christian Faith and Science offers an introduction to some of the historical and contemporary positions concerning the relationship of science to Christian faith, and explores the dialogue between Science and Christian faith in areas such as cosmology, modern biology and genetics, ecology and bioethics.
+A9 Elementary Biblical Hebrew offers an introduction to the grammar, syntax, and vocabulary of biblical Hebrew, together with the exploration of some short set texts.
+A10 Elementary Biblical Greek offers an introduction to the grammar, syntax, and vocabulary of New Testament Greek together with the exploration of some short set texts.